 Insulin pumps are wearable devices that people with diabetes use to deliver insulin.
-They are connected to a spot on your body for 2 to 4 days and give insulin you insulin for food, higher blood sugars, and background insulin.
+They are connected to a spot on your body and give insulin for 2 to 4 days.

 An insulin pump is a small, wearable device that delivers insulin into your body.
 It’s an alternative to frequent insulin injections, and some pumps can communicate with continuous glucose monitors that track your blood sugar levels, too.

 A 2019 review estimated that around 350,000 people use insulin pumps in the United States.
 About 90 percent of insulin pump users have type 1 diabetes and the remaining 10 percent have type 2 diabetes.
 People with type 1 diabetes are dependent on insulin and must inject it to survive.

 This article will explain how insulin pumps work, and will also look at the advantages and drawbacks of these devices.

 An insulin pump is intended to imitate the functions of a human pancreas.
 Your pancreas releases insulin in response to changes in your blood sugar level.
 But when you have diabetes, your body doesn’t release insulin or use it properly.
 As a result, you have to find another way to get the insulin you need.